 What’s the Difference Between Hardwood & Engineered Hardwood?

 Engineered hardwood flooring makes a wonderful substitute for natural hardwood flooring if you’re on a tight budget.
 Constructed of layered plywood, engineered hardwood flooring is often less expensive and easier to maintain because of its natural resistance to water.
 A+ Hardwood Floors offers pre-finished hardwood flooring and pre-finished engineered hardwood flooring for your Denver home.
 Overall, real wood flooring is more durable and easier to match to existing home décor due to the number of tree species to choose from, including oak flooring.
 However, if hardwood flooring costs are your main concern, engineered hardwood flooring makes a wise investment.
 Compare and contrast engineered vs. natural hardwood flooring with our professionals before making your final decision.

 How Does Moisture Affect Your Home’s Hardwood Flooring?

 Too much moisture can damage your hardwood flooring over time, leading to warping, buckling, cupping, or cracking.
 Warping is caused by excess moisture, either below the floor or standing water found on the surface.
 Buckling is caused by the wood expanding and contracting, creating uneven surfaces as the floorboards rise.
 Cupping occurs when water gets trapped between your wood floor and the subfloor beneath it.
+Weather can have an affect your hardwood floors if it is too humid.
 When cleaning your hardwood floors, we suggest wringing out the mop first and not overdoing it with the cleaning products.
 If you have stubborn sticky spots, try using a damp cloth and a specially formulated hardwood floor cleaner.
 Never use harsh chemicals on your hardwood floors.

 What Are the Benefits of Installing Hardwood Floors?